Botanical Name: Ceropegia linearis woodii

 Repot in spring when it gets crowded, moving to a pot only 1 size bigger.
 This vining plant grows from 2-inch (5 cm) tubers.
 Place them on the surface of the soil.
 Use a sandy mix and a pot with a drainage hole to avoid soggy soil, which can cause the tubers to rot.

 This carefree classic beauty was once an extremely popular indoor plant, but not as common these days.
 Perhaps it has fallen out of favor because it is so easy to grow?
 Somehow easy-care plants get less respect.
 If you come across this beautiful succulent vine, buy it.
-It's long-lived and easy to propagate.
+It's long-lived and easy to propagate for more plants.

 Origin: South Africa